 This point of comparison is called the "unique key" or "internal ID" of the asset.
 It's what Lansweeper uses to uniquely identify the asset.
 If the unique key of the asset being scanned matches the unique key of an asset already present in the database, the existing asset page is updated with information pulled from the asset being scanned.
 If the unique key of the asset being scanned does not match any unique key already present in the database, a new asset page is generated for the asset being scanned.

-Depending on the asset's asset type, the unique key is formed differently.
+Depending on the asset type, the unique key is formed differently:

-- Windows assets: the unique key of a Windows computer is:
+The unique key of a Windows computer is formed as follows:

 <NetBIOS domain or workgroup name>\<NetBIOS computer name>\1